AndyJado/chitto/code-stf/indoor-rust/README.md

 > All of humanity's problems stem from man's inability to sit quietly in a room alone

-je kinda see the future it solve
+je kinda see the future it been solve

 je speaking it now